Board of Directors

 Member

-Lalit Acharya directs and manages the City of Riverside mayor’s efforts on international initiatives, economic development, and sustainability.
+Lalit Acharya directed and managed the City of Riverside mayor’s efforts on international initiatives, economic development, and sustainability.

-Lalit has a Bachelor of Science in Genetics from Osmania University, Hyderabad, India, a Master of Arts in Journalism and Mass Communication from the University of Wisconsin-Madison, and a Doctorate in Communication from the Annenberg School for Communication, University of Southern California.
-He is also a 2004 Leadership Riverside graduate.
+Lalit had a Bachelor of Science in Genetics from Osmania University, Hyderabad, India, a Master of Arts in Journalism and Mass Communication from the University of Wisconsin-Madison, and a doctorate in Communication from the Annenberg School for Communication, University of Southern California.
+He was also a 2004 Leadership Riverside graduate.